Fair Value Measurement

 The following table presents the financial assets and liabilities that the Company measured at fair value on a recurring basis as of December 31, 2021, classified in accordance with the fair value hierarchy (in thousands):

-The changes in Level 3 liabilities measured at fair value on a recurring basis for the three and six months ended June 30, 2022, were as follows (in thousands):
+The changes in Level 3 liabilities measured at fair value on a recurring basis for the three and nine months ended September 30, 2022, were as follows (in thousands):

-The changes in Level 3 liabilities measured at fair value on a recurring basis for the three and six months ended June 30, 2021, were as follows (in thousands):
+The changes in Level 3 liabilities measured at fair value on a recurring basis for the three and nine months ended September 30, 2021, were as follows (in thousands):

-The fair value of cash, restricted cash, accounts receivable, accounts payable and accrued expenses approximates the carrying values because of the short-term nature of these instruments.
+The fair value of cash, restricted cash, accounts receivable, accounts payable and accrued expenses approximate the carrying values because of the short-term nature of these instruments.
 The Oberland Facility is classified as Level 3 within the fair value hierarchy.
-The carrying value and estimated fair value of the Oberland Facility were $45,263 and $47,759 at June 30, 2022, and $45,325 and $52,605 at December 31, 2021, respectively.
+The carrying value and estimated fair value of the Oberland Facility were $45,487 and $49,392 at September 30, 2022, and $45,325 and $52,605 at December 31, 2021, respectively.
 See "Note 8 - Long-Term Debt, Net of Debt Discount and Financing Fees."

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.